HIV

 Our nurses and social workers work with the youth after this transition.
 We continue to work with the youth until our assistance is no longer needed.
 This timeframe is different for every young adult making this transition.

-For pregnant women with HIV
+For pregnant people living with HIV

 These clinical team members go to your OB and HIV appointments to coordinate care across all settings.
 We teach the staff of the hospital as well as the mother and baby’s medical care providers about the care needs of you and your baby.
 Our goal is to have pregnant women walk into a delivery room with well-educated staff, facilitating the best delivery experience possible.